LambdaSchool/iOS-Demo-Day/README.md

 Yes.
 My project is organized such that similar files are grouped together.
 Each class does its own job and its own job only

 4. What is your elevator pitch?
-(30 second description your Grandma or a 5-year old would understand)
+(30 second description your Grandma or a 5-year old would understand) Most of the restaurants receive tips and it is divided among the employees.
+Often times, tips are not divided equally, and depends on each employees.
+It may take some time to manually calculate correct amount of tip for each employees.
+However with this app, tips are automatically calculated with just few touches.

 5. What is your #1 feature?
 Distribute the tip accordingly to the percentage of employees who have worked for that day.